Janouy/npm_date_picker_Jeanne_Boutry/README.md

 -   `ariaLabelName` (string): If you want to add a personal 'name' && 'aria-label' to your input. (default: dateInput).

--   `majority` (number): For a date of birth, you can add an age of majority.
+-   `minAgeRequired` (number): For a date of birth, you can add an age of majority.
 Later dates will be disabled. (default: null).

 \*required